Call for Solution- Integrated Financial Management Tool

 Quick Summary

-The Army Contracting Command – Aberdeen Proving Ground (ACC-APG), on behalf of the U.S. Army Financial Management & Comptroller (FM&C), has issued a Call for Solution for an Integrated Financial Management Tool.
-This initiative aims to address challenges arising from disconnected financial systems, limited visibility, and manual processes across the Army's program-to-budget-to-execution lifecycle.
-The Army seeks a mature, commercially available solution to consolidate data, enhance visibility, workflow management, and decision support.
-Solution Briefs are due April 13, 2026.
+The U.S. Army Financial Management & Comptroller (FM&C), through ACC-APG DC3oE, has issued a Call for Solution for an Integrated Financial Management Tool.
+This initiative seeks a mature, commercially available solution to integrate disparate Army financial systems, enhancing visibility, workflow, and decision support across the program-to-budget-to-execution lifecycle.
+Solution Briefs are due April 13, 2026, at 1100 EDT.

-- Track fund movement and execution at the subcommand level.
+- Fund Tracking: Monitor fund movement and execution at the subcommand level.

-- Support modules for budget development, spend plan creation, funds control, and UFR management.
+- Module Support: Facilitate budget development, spend plan creation, funds control, and Congressional marks integration.

 Contract Details